biosimulations/biosimulations/docs/users/api.md

-# Programmatically working with BioSimulations via the REST API
+# Programmatically working with BioSimulations and BioSimulators via the REST APIs

-A comprehensive API is available for submitting and retrieving projects.
-Please see the documentation for the [REST API](https://api.biosimulations.org) for more information.
-The documentation includes numerous examples and a program for interactively querying the API.
+APIs are available for submitting and retrieving simulation projects, simulation runs, and simulation tools.
+Please see the documentation for the [BioSimulations REST API](https://api.biosimulations.org) and [BioSimulators REST API](https://api.biosimulators.org) for more information.
+The documentation include numerous examples and program for interactively querying the APIs.